 University of Pennsylvania Perelman School of Medicine

-Instructor of Ophthalmology, University of Pennsylvania
+Assistant Professor of Ophthalmology, University of Pennsylvania

 Member, Center for Advanced Retinal and Ocular Therapeutics (CAROT), University of Pennsylvania

-Dr. Katherine Uyhazi is an phthalmologist specializing in retinal diseases.
+Dr. Katherine Uyhazi is an ophthalmologist specializing in retinal diseases.
 Her research focuses on gene and cell replacement therapies in retinal diseases.
-With NFCR support, Dr. Uyhazi is collaborating with Dr. Jean Bennett to develop gene and cell replacement therapy in Cancer associated retinopathy (CAR), a retinal disease that may occur in patients with various types of cancer.
+With NFCR support, Dr. Uyhazi is collaborating with Dr. Jean Bennett to develop gene and cell replacement therapy in cancer associated retinopathy (CAR), a retinal disease that may occur in patients with various types of cancer.
 CAR is a rare paraneoplastic syndrome that can lead to permanent vision loss.
 This condition is caused by circulating anti-tumor antibodies that cross-react with retinal antigens and cause a painless, progressive retinal degeneration.
 Vision loss secondary to CAR often precedes the diagnosis of cancer, and warrants a systemic workup to identify the primary malignancy.
 CAR is most commonly associated with small cell lung cancer, and has also been identified in patients with breast, lung, gynecologic, colon, pancreatic and prostate cancer.
 Similar forms of retinal degeneration are associated with melanoma (melanoma associated retinopathy; MAR).
 Significantly, these combined technologies of gene and cell replacement therapy may be applied to patients with other diseases of the eye that would require both gene and cell replacement therapy to restore their vision.